-5b.
-If the institution has Collective Trust Funds (Collective Investment Funds (CIF) and Common Trust Funds (CTF)), analyze performance, compliance with Regulation 9 for Section 584 common trust funds, and prudent practices for all other funds.
-Include a comment in the report.

-• For companies/departments with significant numbers of collective investment funds refer to Appendix E for additional considerations.
+- 4c.
+If the institution has Collective Investment Funds (CIF), analyze performance, compliance with Regulation 9 for Section 584 funds, and prudent practices for all other funds.
+Include comment in report. - For companies/departments with significant numbers of collective investment funds refer to Appendix E for additional guidance.